yarnpkg/berry/packages/gatsby/content/advanced/plugin-tutorial.md

 Plugins are scripts that get loaded at runtime by Yarn, and that can inject new behaviors into it.
 They also can require some packages provided by Yarn itself, such as `@yarnpkg/core`.
 This allows you to use the exact same core API as the Yarn binary currently in use, kinda like if it was a peer dependency!

 > **Important:** Since plugins are loaded before Yarn starts (and thus before you make your first install), it's strongly advised to write your plugins in such a way that they work without dependencies.
-If that becomes difficult, know that we provide a tool that can bundle your plugins into a single Javascript file, ready to be published.
+If that becomes difficult, know that we provide a powerful tool ([`@yarnpkg/builder`](#builder)) that can bundle your plugins into a single Javascript file, ready to be published.

 ## Writing our first plugin